C3PablO/pablo-romero-jaren-site/_posts/es/electrolux_ds.md

 ## Web Development

 Developing the design system portal has been a significant part of my responsibilities.
-Using the [Supernova](https://www.supernova.io/) platform the team have created a central hub for the design system.
+Using a custom frontend of the [Supernova](https://www.supernova.io/) platform the team have created a central hub for the design system.
 The portal is connected to different sources of data that keeps the documentation updated through automations abd contributors from different parts of the organization.

 ![](/assets/images/posts/electrolux/002.png)